ImageMagick/Usage-Markdown/thumbnails/index.md

 For very large images the "`-thumbnail`" resize operator goes further and first scales the image down to 5 times the final thumbnail size first, before doing the actual resize operation.
 This speeds up the thumbnail generation further.

-However for thumbnailing JPEG images, a even better method of limiting the initial image size can be used, by just not reading the whole image into memory in the first place.
+However for thumbnailing JPEG images, an even better method of limiting the initial image size can be used, by just not reading the whole image into memory in the first place.

 The "`-define jpeg:size=`" setting (as shown in the above example) is a special hint to the JPEG image library to reduce the amount data that is read in from VERY BIG JPEG images.
 See [Reading JPEG Files](../formats/#jpg_read).